filcherock/irion/README.md

 # About the project
 <img src="os1.png">

 Irion is a 16-bit operating system written in NASM.
+In this operating system, program development is carried out using the [IC32](https://github.com/filcherock/ic32) library.
 This operating system is under development.

 ---